GytisBarakauskas/dasho-issue-example/readme.md

 To see the issue just set the build variant to `release` and try to build `mylibrary` module.

-The output is `Error: No entries defined in path map.`
+The output is an empty `.aar` file